thk123/se4be-website/index.md

  * [Gitlab CI/CD](https://docs.gitlab.com/ee/ci/){:target="_blank"} - a popular cloud platform for running a CI system on.
  * [Python unittest](https://docs.python.org/3/library/unittest.html){:target="_blank"} - the built-in unit testing framework in Python.

-This seminar can be adjusted to use examples from your preferred technologies.
-After the course I'd be happy to help with troubleshooting any problems that arise.
+This seminar can be tweaked to use examples from your preferred technologies.
+Please [get in touch with me](mailto:hi@tkiley.co.uk) and we can customise this seminar to match your skills and desired technologies.

 ## Services